 In 1916, the University was encouraged by the Edinburgh Chamber of Commerce to consider instituting a degree suitable for study by its members.
-And so, in October 1919, we had the first students start on our Bachelor of Commerce (BCom) was launched.
-A year later, the Chair of Accounting and Business Method was founded, the first in Scotland.
+And so, in October 1919, we had the first students start on our Bachelor of Commerce (BCom) degree.
+In the same year, the Chair of Accounting and Business Method was also founded, the first in Scotland.

 Originally part of the Faculty of Arts, these initiatives led to the creation of the Department of Business Studies and the Department of Accounting and Business Method.

 The BCom degree survived until the start of the 21st century before giving way to the Master of Arts (MA) in Business Studies.